sunlightlabs/ruby-outdent/README.md

-# Unindentable
+# Outdent

-With Unindentable, you can write heredocs without worry of wonky indentation.
+With Outdent, you can write heredocs without worry of wonky indentation.

 ## Motivation